hainayanda/Impose/README.md

 }
 ```

-the provider automatically just create one instance only (singleton).
-If you want the provider to create new instance for every injection, you can just pass option:
+the provider automatically just create one instance only from calling closure and reused the instance, so the closure only called once.
+If you want the provider to call closure for every injection, you can just pass option:

 ```swift
 Imposer.impose(for: Dependency.self, option: .closureBased, SomeDependency())